-We estimate that the net proceeds from the sale of the securities offered under this prospectus, after deducting estimated placement agent fees and other estimated offering expenses payable by us, will be approximately \$7.4 million if we sell the maximum amount of common stock and warrants offered hereby.
+We estimate that the net proceeds from the sale of the securities offered under this prospectus, after deducting placement agent fees and commissions and estimated offering expenses payable by us will be \$12.5 million if we sell the maximum amount of common stock and warrants offered hereby.
 However, this is a best efforts offering with no minimum, and we may not sell all or any of the securities; as a result, we may receive significantly less in net proceeds, and the net proceeds received may not be sufficient to continue to operate our business.
 If a warrant holder elects to exercise the warrants issued in this offering, we may also receive proceeds from the exercise of the warrants.
 We cannot predict when or if the warrants will be exercised.
 It is possible that the warrants may expire and may never be exercised.

-We intend to use the net proceeds from this offering to advance the development of our drug-eluting stent with MicroNet platform and develop the CGuard rapid exchange platform and commercially launch CGuard EPS.
+We intend to use the net proceeds from this offering to commercially launch CGuard EPS, conduct sales activities related to MGuard Prime EPS and advance the development of our pipeline.
 Any balance of the net proceeds will be used for general corporate purposes.

-Investors are cautioned that the proceeds from this offering are expected to be sufficient to enable us to continue operations for only short period of time.
+Investors are cautioned that the proceeds from this offering are expected to be sufficient to enable us to continue operations for only a short period of time.
 We will need to raise additional funds to further develop our drug-eluting stent with MicroNet platform and CGuard rapid exchange platform and commercially launch CGuard EPS.
 We expect that we will have to raise such additional funds through the sale of additional equity or equity back securities.
 Any future equity or equity linked financing that we may need may not be able available on terms favorable to us or at all.